Farmer Laughs In HOA’s Face And Tells Them To Get Lost

 People have bad attitudes towards HOAs, and only those living in them can see the more positive side

 Nightmare stories like these about dealing with HOAs you don’t belong to are plenty.
-That’s why it’s easy to understand why many would think that being a member of an HOA is the worst decision you can make as a homeowners.
+That’s why it’s easy to understand why many would think that being a member of an HOA is the worst decision you can make as a homeowner.
 However, that’s the opinion of those who don’t belong to HOAs.

 Homeowners who are part of an HOA usually have a more positive experience.
 In fact, 58% say that they approve of the way their HOA governs the neighborhood.
 Negativity bias comes into play here; we remember and pay attention more to the horror stories of HOAs abusing their power.